mbelmadani/moea-automatic-termination/README.md

 Implementation of the MOEA Entropy based automatic termination algorithm (Saxena et al. 2016)

 # Description
-This code provides an implementation of the Entropy-Based Termination Criterion for Multiobjective Evolutionary Algorithms described in Saxena, D. K., Sinha, A., Duro, J. A. & Zhang, Q. Entropy-Based Termination Criterion for Multiobjective Evolutionary Algorithms.
+This code provides an implementation of the Entropy-Based Termination Criterion for Multiobjective Evolutionary Algorithms described in the publication:

+- Saxena, D. K., Sinha, A., Duro, J. A. & Zhang, Q. Entropy-Based Termination Criterion for Multiobjective Evolutionary Algorithms.
 IEEE Trans.
 Evol.
 Comput.
 20, 485–498 (2016). - http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=7273886

 # What's in here?